 King Street Oyster Bar, Middleburg

 The Red Fox Inn & Tavern founded in 1728 may be the most historic building in Middleburg, but it’s always been an inn and restaurant.
 Not so for King Street Oyster Bar on the corner across the street.
 The handsome Neoclassical building fronted by four imperious columns was for years the Middleburg National Bank.
 In the early 2000s, tech tycoon Sandy Lerner opened it as the Home Farm Store, an upscale butchery and gourmet deli serving produce from her nearby farm.
-In 2017 it took on its latest incarnation as the Middleburg outpost of King Street Oyster Bar, serving crab cakes, rib eye steak and a range of sublime cocktails.
+In 2017 it took on its latest incarnation as the Middleburg outpost of King Street Oyster Bar, serving crab cakes, KSOB filet mignon and a range of sublime cocktails.
 The tall windows and Cathedral ceilings remain from its years as a bank, while the rustic wooden bar counter and cozy seating give it the atmosphere of a cozy pub.
 Magic.

 Magnolias at the Mill

 As its name suggests, Purcellville’s iconic farm-to-table restaurant – soaring ceilings, timber beams, steel pulleys, swing doors and gourmet cuisine – started its life as a grain mill.
 Built in 1905, it was used until the early 1940s by farmers who brought grain here to be ground into flour.
 During the Second World War, Virginia orchard grass seed was stored here and shipped to Europe as packing for artillery shells and armaments.
-In 2004 it was converted into Magnolias at the Mill, retaining much of the original structure and artefacts.
+In 2004 it was converted into Magnolias at the Mill, retaining much of the original structure and artifacts.
 And where local farmers once bought grain and seed, they now bring much of the fresh produce that appears on the menu.

 Tally Ho Theater

 Located in the heart of downtown Leesburg, Tally Ho Theater, built in 1931, originally showed silent movies.
-For the second half of the 20th Century, it was the premier cinema in Loudoun.
+For the second half of the 20th century, it was the premier cinema in Loudoun.
 It briefly closed in 2000 but reopened in 2002 with two screens.
 That year it hosted the gala opening and private screening of then-Loudoun resident Robert Duvall’s “A Shot at Glory,” which he attended.
 In 2012 it closed as a cinema, reopening in 2013 as a live music venue but with its retro marquee façade unchanged.
 Ten years on and it’s still going strong, featuring big name performers such as Shovels & Rope, David Allen Coe and Uncle Kracker, as well as frequent retro acts and touring cover bands.